KEERTHII-N/coffee-delivery-app-uiux/README.md

 ---

-2. Creating a Dynamic Wishlist
+b.
+Creating a Dynamic Wishlist

 I wanted the wishlist to behave like a real application.